duncanmcclean/simple-commerce/docs/about.md

 **Support for popular gateways.** Out of the box, Simple Commerce has support for some of the popular online payment gateways, including Stripe.

-**Full control over the blueprints.** Apart from a title, a price and an SKU, you can add whatever you'd like to your product blueprint.
+**Full control over the blueprints.** Apart from a title and a price, you can add whatever you'd like to your product blueprint.
 Same goes for other blueprints.
 We don't want to invade on your happy developer experience.

 ## Limitations
 Simple Commerce is pretty lightweight, meaning it doesn't have as much functionality as something like Shopify or WooCommerce.
 So there's a few limitations it has compared to other solutions.